Boundary hopper left structure to honour instinct. Now shapes leadership in its most formative stage.

 In 2019, I walked away from the last full-time job of my 24-year career - to fully honour the entrepreneurial spirit that had quietly powered me all along.

 I had no neat answer for what would click.
-Just one principle: whatever came next had to use all of me—my strengths in relationships building, my skills, my hard-won lessons, my fulfilment and regrets alike.
+Just one principle: whatever came next had to use all of me -my strengths, my skills, my hard-won lessons, my fulfilment and regrets alike.

 Great leaders of mine helped me see what came naturally: